shenlingfeng233/Better-Minecraft-Server-Launcher/README.md

 Color output with emphasis on warnings and errors
 # Precautions
 When opened, navigate to the same directory as the server jar file.Failure to do so will cause the server-related files to be regenerated to the current directory!
+# Packages that need to be installed
+tkinter & colorama